wesjarrettsouza/clocxml/README.md

 ```
 -t: Tabulates the XML output
--c: Passes the corresponding argument to clang`
+-c: Passes the following argument string to clang
 ```

 So to generate metadata: